nus-tee3201/2019/programming/booleans/text.md

   </div>
 </div>

-You can mix both types of operators.
+You can mix the two types of operators.
 Some examples below:

 ```python
 result = (2 > 5) or (10 < 20) # True